 Haptic Feedback

 Haptics engage the sense of touch to provide feedback, making digital interactions feel more physical and responsive.
 From subtle vibrations on a smartphone to sophisticated tactile sensations in VR controllers, haptic technology enhances realism and provides crucial cues in non-visual interactions.
-Improving financial analysis through AI for financial analysis can be as impactful as these HCI advancements.

 The Convergence of Trends